References used for this work.

-I went to the highest court of United States law and its records, and downloaded the Supreme Court’s ruling on Hoffa vs. The United States and their opinion on Big Daddy’s testimony – he was the only witness, and it got him out of jail.
-I added those things, too, just now.
-That fact is taught in law school, because the Partin family set the U.S. standard for being paid informants.
+I went to the highest court of United States law and its records, justia.gov – or justia.com; I can never recall which is which – and downloaded the Supreme Court’s ruling on Hoffa vs. The United States, and their opinion on Edward Grady Partin’s testimony; he had been the only witness against Hoffa.

 Return to the Table of Contents.